igorrobin14/k_nearest_neighbors/README.md

 ## Igor Robin - Student at ISIMA in Clermont-Ferrand, France

 ## Image classification
-The purpose of this software is to classify images using the k-Nearest Neighbors (k-NN) algorithm in the C language.
+The purpose of this program is to classify images using the k-Nearest Neighbors (k-NN) algorithm in the C language.
-The software is using a free dataset of flower images that can be found on Kaggle.
+The program is using a free dataset of flower images that can be found on Kaggle.

 As you will notice, the accuracy obtained with this algorithm for image classification is quite low (around 32%, which is a bit better than random guessing for this dataset: 20%).
 This is not surprising because we know that for high dimensional datasets like the ones made of images, the k-NN algorithm fails to achieve decent accuracy compared to other methods such as neural networks.
 However, the implementation of the program can be modified easily to process datasets with lower dimensionality.